A relationship with someone who is a drug addict is too volatile to stay in.

-Life doesn’t really work that way.
+Life doesn’t work like that.

 Blinded by your love for them, you believe them and stay.

-What typically ensues is failure.
+What ensues is failure.

 They are laughing and having fun with you, paying you a whole bunch of attention.